 Coralie was enchanted by the new portico design, but found the cost and complications of adding a third story to the mansion too much, and decided to only have the new porch constructed.
 As it was going up, things went awry.
 As beautiful the new portico was, its overall appearance dominated the house, making it look squashed.
 Surviving letters to Davis from Barton implored him for a solution (that would not necessitate the expense of constructing an additional floor to balance the overall composition, as he originally recommended.
 They reveal quite a bit about her personality, their client/architect relationship and the embellished prose of the romantic era.

 “The columns are up & the entablature is progressing.
 The whole thing per se is beautiful — but alas!
 It squashes down the whole home, & as one of the ancients said: Who has clapped my old house to the Temple of Vesta!'
 The addition to the top of the house becomes a necessity & is the only thing to save us from a monstrous incongruity ... ...
 Pray-pray-my dear Mr. Davis, think of what can be done ...
 You see, I am in despair ... ...
 You wicked man, with your Temple of Vesta to lead me to all this ruinous extravagance which I cannot now avoid without being ridiculous. "

 Davis was in Barrytown a week later to work out an affordable, aesthetically pleasing solution.
-Instead of a raised roofline, the center balustrade was raised, further heightened by decorative urns to balance the overall composition.
-Mrs. Barton was thrilled, praising the results at length.
+Instead of a raised roofline, only the central portion of the balustrade was raised, further heightened by decorative urns to balance the overall composition.

-The house appears today much as Louise, Coralie and AJ Davis envisioned it, with Janet’s solid federal home still visible under it all, holding up the later decorative elements, wings, and balustrades quite handsomely.Montomery Place is owned by Historic Hudson Valley, the grounds are open to the public daily and the house for tours seasonally.
+The house appears today much as Louise, Coralie and AJ Davis envisioned it with Janet’s solid federal home still visible under it all, holding up the later decorative elements, wings, and balustrades quite handsomely.
+TodayMontgomery Place is owned by Bard College, the grounds are open to the public daily and the house for tours seasonally.